Hanarlo/Hanarlo/README.md

 - 👋 Hi, I’m Yuriy!
 - 👀 I’m interested in Android development and Java development
 - 🌱 I’m currently learning Spring framework
-- 📫 You can text me chichaevwork@gmail.com
+- 📫 Send me message chichaevwork@gmail.com
+-

 <!---
 Hanarlo/Hanarlo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.